ellipt01/l1l2inv2/README.md

 #### settings
-The script calc.sh also search a file named "settings" which involves some parameter settings such as magnetic inclination, declination, number of grid sells, etc.
+The script calc.sh also search a file named "settings" which involves some parameter settings such as magnetic inclination, declination, number of grid cells, etc.
 For more detail, please refer a sample settings file in demo/samples/settings (the easiest way is to copy this file to the current directory and edit it).